 Why are some songs so incredibly memorable?
 It's all about "Hooks."
 Gregg shows you how to write Hooks, where to put them and how to make them stick!
-So, if you're looking to take your songwriting tot the next level check out this tutorial and all of the incredible tutorials by Gregg Fine in macProVideo.com's Music Theory collection.
+So, if you're looking to take your songwriting tot the next level check out this course and all of the incredible courses by Gregg Fine in macProVideo.com's Music Theory collection.

 Become an affiliate and earn 50% of every sale you send our way - Sign Up!